HSOFEUP/431homework/431-2017_assignment-2.md

 -   [Question 8](#question-8)
 -   [Question 9](#question-9)

-Please review the General Information provided in [Assignment 1](https://github.com/THOMASELOVE/431homework/blob/master/431-2017_assignment-1.md), as well as at <https://github.com/THOMASELOVE/431homework> and in the [Course Syllabus](https://thomaselove.github.io/431syllabus/)
+Please review the General Information provided in [Assignment 1](https://github.com/THOMASELOVE/431homework/blob/master/431-2017_assignment-1.md), as well as the information at <https://github.com/THOMASELOVE/431homework> and in the [Course Syllabus](https://thomaselove.github.io/431syllabus/)

 Question 1 - When is "more data" not necessarily a good thing?
 ==============================================================